kujiraOo/cashsaver/README.md

 TODO

-main activity
+main activity:

 - each entry of the list shows some time info about time period and if you exceeded the limit in that period spent/limit
 - tap entry to see detailed info of that entry
 - can add tag message to every purchase

 main view
 	- shows all days days and how much you have spent during each day in each category
 	- there is a week separator that shows the same info for the whole week
 	- there is a week separator that shows the same info for the whole month

 [weeks, months view]